 How to Feel Fulfilled

-As part of our series on mental health this Mental Health Awareness Week, here is Bea Grist on the importance of fulfilment, and how we can get to the heart of this feeling with clarity.
-When Bea isn't life coaching, she is a part of the marketing team at Spotlight.
+As part of our series on mental health this Mental Health Awareness Week, here is our Mental Health and Wellbeing Manager Bea Grist on the importance of fulfilment, and how we can get to the heart of this feeling with clarity.

 As I sit down to write this article, I realise that we are approaching the Summer Solstice.
 I am reminded that everything in nature happens without effort: the seasons, new life, growth, dying away.
 Nature doesn’t have to think about when it is time to let go in autumn or bud and blossom in spring.
 However, whilst nature recognises that change is the only constant, humans often need a tremendous amount of courage and commitment to do the same.

 What is fulfilment?